xinhaoyuan/layout-machi/README.md

 ## Use the layout

-Use `layout = machi.layout.create(name, editor)` to instantiate the layout with an editor object.
+Use `local layout = machi.layout.create(name, editor)` to instantiate the layout with an editor object.

 `name` can be a string or a function returning a string (see `init.lua` and "Advanced" below).
 This is used for having different actual layout dependent on tags.